leonardaguanta/bbbvideocontest/dev/wp-content/plugins/flowplayer5/readme.txt

 == Description ==

-Flowplayer HTML5 for WordPress provides a video management system for self hosted videos where you can manage them from a central place.
+Flowplayer HTML5 for WordPress provides a video management system for self hosted videos where you can manage all of your video from a central place.
+You can easily customize the videos from the numerous settings.
 The videos are displayed with the world-famous Flowplayer video player using a simple shortcodes.
 This is the official WordPress plugin from the makers of Flowplayer.

 [youtube https://www.youtube.com/watch?v=G43QiDe1gDc]